-ID Tip: Giant Swallowtails are predominately dark brown on top and creamy yellow beneath.
+ID Tip: Giant Swallowtails are predominately dark brown on top and creamy yellow below.
 Their flapping wings create a strobe effect.

-Egg: Round,dusky orange eggs are deposited singly on host plants.
+Egg: Round, dusky orange.
+Deposited singly on host plants.

-Chrysalis: Crusty brown.
-Resembles a broken twig.
-The chrysalis is the overwintering stage.
+Chrysalis: Crusty brown; resembles broken twig.
+The overwintering stage.

-Giant Swallowtails are impressive: except for the occassional female Eastern Tiger Swallowtail, they are Alabama's largest butterflies.
+Giant Swallowtails are impressive: except for the occasional female Eastern Tiger Swallowtail, they are Alabama's largest butterflies.
 Their flight is strong and graceful, and they often glide significant distances between wingbeats.
-Look for these butterflies in natural areas that support Prickly Ashes (Zanthoxylum spp.) or Wafer Ash (Ptelea trifoliata).
-They may also be found in cultivated landscapes that include Rue (Ruta graveolens) and/or citrus trees.
+When nectaring, their wings are in constant motion.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.